tomaszwolk/CS50SQL/README.md

 If you don’t have experience with Python, not to worry!
 This problem will walk you through each step along the way.

 ### [Don't Panic!
 (Sentimental) with Java](Problem_Set_6/dont-panic-java/)
+You’re a trained “pentester.”
+After your success in an earlier operation, a new company has hired you to perform a penetration test and report the vulnerabilities in their data system.
+This time, you suspect you can do better by writing a program in Java that automates your hack.

+To succeed in this covert operation, you’ll need to…

+- Connect, via Java, to a SQLite database.
+- Alter, within your Java program, the administrator’s password.

+If you don’t have experience with Java, not to worry!
+This problem will walk you through each step along the way.

 ## Final Project